Friends, Romans, Countrywomen

 In 1982, in search of a more personally satisfying life, Rossano Boscolo left the family’s Boscolo Hotels empire in Rome for Tuscania, a 2,500-yearold Etruscan village that predates the Roman period by 500 years.
 He acquired the ancient Convent of St. Francis and created Campus Etoile Academy, a school that has graduated more than 20,000 professional chefs who now populate the finest kitchens in Italy and Europe and even further afield.

 “Innovation cannot take place without respect for tradition,” says Boscolo.
-Future plans include a culinary museum and his library overflows with a collection of rare books and culinary artifacts.
+Today, there is a Culinary Museum and a Library overflowing with a collection of rare books and culinary artifacts.
 I am in awe turning the pages of the first cookbook printed to have shown a fork!
 The pride and joy of the school is its “Simple Garden, an outdoor laboratory of learning.”
 The program is divided into three months of practical courses at the Academy and 3 to 5 months internship in Italy and Europe.
 I attend a day-long bread and focaccia class and I am struck by the profound joy shared by teacher and students.

 Integrity, authenticity and passion fuel the engine of Etoile and, clearly, this emanates from Rossano Boscolo, scholar, gentleman, mentor and chef.